Skip to main content

 Complex Operations

-In cases where you need to do more complex operations on a Variable, consider writing a custom MonoBehaviour script with a method that updates the Variable value in anyway you see fit.
+In cases where you need to do more complex operations on a Variable, consider writing a custom MonoBehaviour script with a method that updates the Variable value in any way you see fit.
 This method can then be executed at the Event-Point using a Code Message Action.